Inbound AI For HVAC Calls

 Replacement and upgrade estimates

-Outcome: Capture property context and schedule an estimate or callback with the details your team needs.
+Outcome: Capture property context and schedule an estimate or callback with the details the comfort advisor needs.

 Maintenance plan and seasonal tune-up scheduling

-Filter questions, tune-up bookings, membership plans, and reschedules that spike before hot and cold seasons.
+Filter questions, tune-up bookings, membership plan calls, reschedules, and seasonal reminders that spike before hot and cold weather.

 Outcome: Keep routine scheduling moving without clogging dispatch lines.

-Coverage, basic policies, hours, service radius, and next steps when the caller is comparing contractors.
+Coverage, financing basics, hours, service radius, access, owner updates, tenant impact, and next steps when the caller is comparing contractors.

 What operators actually care about